Are you tired of boring flights and uncomfortable car or bus rides with your cat all over the planet Earth?

 If your cat is always next to these things, it could cause some serious bodily harm, or, even worse, they can lose their lives.

 So, you need to secure your appliances in the best possible way.
-Or try to teach her not to jump around appliances and not to do those meow things where it is not allowed.
+Or try to teach it not to jump around appliances and not to do those meow things where it is not allowed.

 Cats aren’t satisfied with their position in RV